 - An article capturing the transformation of the Krishna Dehariya village in Agar district, Madhya Pradesh, was published in Leisa India, a leading international magazine on sustainable agriculture.
 The article described the efficient water harvesting techniques adopted by the village, and the institution-building that has given villages a new lease on life, with the support of the BIJ initiative.

-RF BIJ has engaged directly with more than 50,000 families in over 500 villages across 12 Indian states.
+RF BIJ has engaged directly with more than 52,000 families in more than 500 villages across 12 Indian states.
 The model has been replicated from Radhanpur in Gujarat to Balangir in Odisha and from Rudraprayag in Uttarakhand to Karaikudi in Tamil Nadu.
 Furthermore, to facilitate research and development, RF BIJ has established the Centre of Excellence in Sustainable Agriculture in Mouda, Nagpur.

 The RF BIJ programme management system is ISO 9001:2015 compliant since June 2016.
-(The certificate was awarded in 2013 and renewed recently as per the standards of 2015).
+(The certificate was awarded in 2013 and renewed recently as per the standards set in 2015).